top of page

 Yesterday, a voice rose from Da Island soil and spoke to me -- I had the honor of sitting with Mr. Mohommed Herb, owner of Herb's Bargains, to hear him speak soiled tales!
 For over an hour, Mr. Mohommed blessed my ears with his insights on, "What it means for him to seed from the soil in terms of helping Black owned and Black focused businesses in East Winston rise from the dust of economic disinvestment."

-My interview with Mr. Mohommed is being done in two phases, with the first phase taking place yesterday.
+My interview with Mr. Mohommed is being done in several phases, with the first phase taking place yesterday.
 But before I could really get started, Mr. Mohommed threw a question at me: "How can we influence our Black children towards business?"
 So we are going to wrap this discussion piece around that question because it sounds like Mr. Mohommed is saying, seeding from the soil cannot be done without the children of East Winston....

 But we will pause here and I will pick up on this discussion piece after I take my second trip to Herb's Bargains to listen to Mr. Mohommed speak some more soiled tales....